FREE Case Review (866) 588-0600

 Uterine Cancer Deaths Rising Among Black Women: NCI Study

-Black women had more than twice the rate of deaths from uterine cancer overall and of non-endometrioid subtypes compared with other racial and ethnic groups.
+Black women had more than twice the rate of deaths from cancer overall and of non-endometrioid subtypes compared with other racial and ethnic groups.

 Symptoms of Uterine Cancer